panda1103/NeoaPred/README.md

 * [MSMS](http://mgltools.scripps.edu/packages/MSMS/) (2.6.1).
 To compute the surface of proteins.
 * PDB2PQR (2.1.1), multivalue, and [APBS](http://www.poissonboltzmann.org/) (1.5).
 These programs are necessary to compute electrostatics charges.

-## Installation
-After preinstalling dependencies, add the following environment variables to your path, changing the appropriate directories:
+3.After preinstalling dependencies, add the following environment variables to your path, changing the appropriate directories:

 ```
 export APBS_BIN=/path_to_apbs/APBS-3.0.0.Linux/bin/apbs